AInora

 TL;DR

-English STT Accuracy
+English STT (clean audio)

-TTS Naturalness (MOS)
+Top TTS (MOS)

 Voice AI systems rely on three core technologies: speech-to-text (STT) to understand what a caller says, natural language understanding (NLU) to interpret what they mean, and text-to-speech (TTS) to generate the response.
 The accuracy of each component directly determines whether a voice AI interaction succeeds or fails.